 I’m happy to report that Sully is almost 6 years old now.
 He is starting kindergarten in the fall.
 He’s happy, healthy, and the joy of our lives.
 As for me, I’ve learned tips and tricks to manage my anxiety and panic.
 Don’t get me wrong, I’m not perfect.
 There are still times that leave me in a nervous mess, reaching for my inhaler.
 But those times are few and far between.
 Every day I choose to take care of myself and not let PTSD control me.

-Courtney Kile hails from Duluth, MN.
-She is the mom to an amazing CHD warrior named Sully, serves as a member of the Conquering CHD – Minnesota chapter board, and runs Project Heart to Heart, a Minnesota-based non-profit serving families who have children born with Congenital Heart Defects.
+Courtney Gallo hails from Duluth, MN.
+She is the mom to an amazing CHD warrior named Sully, served as a member of the Conquering CHD – Minnesota chapter board, and ran former nonprofit Project Heart to Heart, for 10 Years, a Minnesota-based non-profit serving families who have children born with Congenital Heart Defects.
 She is a paralegal by trade and uses her skills to help CHD families.
 Courtney enjoys spending time with her husband, children, and grandchildren.